BrentDean/8-Bit/README.md

 * 🔜 Add hardware photos, block diagrams, and full documentation.

 ![First batch of ICs and components laid out on the work mat](https://github.com/user-attachments/assets/fbcfeaa9-a79d-4684-85a2-baaf29e83c57)

-## Learning Focus

-Things I’m using this project to learn more deeply:

-* Low-level CPU architecture: registers, buses, ALU, flags, and how a simple control unit ties it all together.
-* Digital logic design: glue logic, tri-state buses, latches vs. edge-triggered registers, and basic timing/cycle sequencing.
-* PCB design and fabrication: schematic capture in KiCad, layout, routing, decoupling, ground/power strategy, and designing something that’s actually manufacturable.
-* Component selection and sourcing: reading datasheets, choosing specific 74xx/EEPROM parts, using sockets, and thinking about availability, cost, and substitutions.
-* How instructions are encoded and fetched on real hardware.
-* How microcode sequences control the datapath over multiple cycles.
-* How to design a small ISA that’s workable.
-* How to build simple tooling (assemblers, ROM generators) that mirror what “real” toolchains do, just at 8-bit scale.
-* How to connect the software I’m learning (Python, Java, data structures, etc.) directly to observable hardware behavior using Python to generate ROM images and an Arduino Nano in C to actually program the EEPROMs.

-If you’re also into educational CPUs, microcode, or ROM tooling and have suggestions, I’d love to hear them.

 ## Acknowledgements